-1. Ratio-Yam Joint Venture
+1. Ratio-Yam Joint Venture:

 - a.
-Further to Note 7C1(c)(2) to the Annual Financial Statements regarding preparation for frontend engineering design (FEED) for expansion of the Leviathan reservoir's production system, for advancement of Phase 1B of the Leviathan reservoir's development plan ("Phase 1B"), the purpose of which is to increase the system's total gas production capacity up to ~21 BCM per year, and further to the provisions of Section B below regarding a letter received by the Leviathan Partners from the Petroleum Commissioner at the Ministry of Energy (the "Commissioner"), in connection with the possibility to increase the export quantities of natural gas to be produced in Phase 1B, in addition to approval of budgets in total sum of approx. \$75 million (100%, the Partnership's share - approx. \$34 million) for the purpose of such preparation, on 31 July 2024, the Leviathan Partners adopted a decision on the performance of FEED and prepurchase of long lead items with an additional budget in the amount of approx. \$429 million (100%, the Partnership's share - approx. \$194.5 million).
-The partners in the Leviathan project are also examining the possibility of laying a fourth subsea transmission pipeline from the field to the platform, which will enable a maximum daily production capacity of 2,350 MMCF.
+Further to Note 7C1(c)(1) to the Annual Financial Statements regarding a project for the laying a third subsea transmission pipeline from the Leviathan field to the platform (the "Third Pipeline Project"), the purpose of which is to enable the increase of the maximum capacity for gas supply from the Leviathan project to the transmission system of Israel Natural Gas Lines Ltd. ("INGL") from ~1.2 BCF to ~1.4 BCM per day, on 6 October 2024 Chevron gave notice that due to the escalation in the security situation as aforesaid in Note 1D, the works of laying of the subsea pipeline in the framework of the Third Pipeline Project have been postponed until April 2025 or around that time, depending on the contractor's schedule and order backlog, as well as of the security situation prevailing in the area at the time.
+Therefore, Chevron estimates that a delay of at least 6 months is expected for the completion of this project, namely until the end of 2025. - b.
+Further to Note 7C1(c)(1) to the Annual Financial Statements regarding preparation for frontend engineering design (FEED) for expansion of the Leviathan reservoir's production system, for advancement of Phase 1B of the Leviathan reservoir's development plan ("Phase 1B"), the purpose of which is to increase the system's total gas production capacity up to ~21 BCM per year, and further to the provisions of Section B below regarding a letter received by the Leviathan Partners from the Petroleum Commissioner at the Ministry of Energy (the "Commissioner"), in connection with the possibility to increase the export quantities of natural gas to be produced in Phase 1B, in addition to approval of budgets in total sum of approx. \$75 million (100%, the Partnership's share - approx. \$34 million) for the purpose of such preparation, on 31 July 2024, the Leviathan Partners adopted a decision on the performance of FEED (Front-End Engineering Design) and prepurchase of long lead items with an additional budget in the amount of approx. \$429 million (100%, the Partnership's share - approx. \$194.5 million).
+The Leviathan Partners are also examining the possibility of laying a fourth subsea transmission pipeline from the field to the platform, which will enable a maximum daily production capacity of 2,350 MMCF.
 The Leviathan Partners intend to complete the FEED and move forward with the purchase of the long lead items, with the aim of adopting a final investment decision (FID) for the development of Phase 1B during H1/2025.
 To this end, the Leviathan Partners are advancing, inter alia, negotiations in various stages with potential customers, in both the domestic and export markets, for the signing of agreements for the sale of natural gas in the framework of Phase 1B.
 Insofar as an FID is adopted in such timeframe, the expected date for the beginning of production of natural gas in Phase 1B is between mid-2028 and mid-2029.
-The Leviathan Partners are continuing to examine further possibilities for the construction of an FLNG facility, inter alia, in view of the possibility of the expansion of production as aforesaid. - b.
-Further to Note 7C1(c)(2) to the Annual Financial Statements regarding in-principle requests delivered by the Leviathan Partners to the Commissioner to approve an increase of the export quantities of natural gas to be produced in Phase 1B of the development plan of the Leviathan project, over and above the current export quantities in the export permits issued in the past, and in accordance with the Government's decisions on the export of natural gas, and without derogating from future requests in connection with natural gas export from the Leviathan project, if any, on 25 June 2024 the Commissioner's response to such requests was received, whereby the position of the professional functions at the Ministry of Energy currently allows additional natural gas export from the Leviathan reservoir in a total quantity of up to 118 BCM, which may increase up to 145 BCM under certain conditions (the "Commissioner's Letter").
-The Commissioner's Letter further stated that starting from 2044 the export of natural gas from the Leviathan reservoir may only be made on an interruptible basis, subject to assuring the supply to the domestic market, and that export on a firm basis starting from such year will be made possible only after reevaluation of the needs of the domestic market.
+The Leviathan Partners are continuing to examine further possibilities for the construction of an FLNG facility, inter alia, in view of the possibility of the expansion of production as aforesaid.

-Notes to the Condensed Interim Financial Statements as of 30 June 2024 (dollars in millions)
+Notes to the Condensed Interim Financial Statements as of 30 September 2024 (dollars in millions)